zyliety/OpenTTD-Heightmap-Generator/README.md

 #### 8. Town Filtering Threshold

-* **Function**: Filters out small settlements or low-priority nodes based on population size or administrative rank to prevent map clutter.
+*  Filters out small settlements or low-priority nodes based on population size or administrative rank to prevent map clutter.
 * **Threshold Values (`0`, `0.5`, `1`)**:
 * **Set to `1` (Keep All)**: Retains 100% of OSM nodes in the selection (including small villages, tiny hamlets, and farmsteads).
 * **Set to `0.5` (Balanced Clean-up)**: Automatically purges minor hamlets, keeping medium-to-large towns and main cities intact.